RenderKit/oidn/README.md

 `double` in the range \[0, 1\] which estimates the progress of the operation (`n` argument).
 When returning `true` from the callback function, Intel Open Image Denoise will continue the filter operation normally.
-When returning `false`, the library will cancel the filter operation with the `OIDN_ERROR_CANCELLED` error code.
+When returning `false`, the library will attempt to cancel the filter operation as soon as possible, and if that is fulfilled, it will raise an `OIDN_ERROR_CANCELLED` error.

+Please note that using a progress monitor callback function introduces some overhead, which may be significant on GPU devices, hurting performance.
+Therefore we recommend progress monitoring only for offline denoising, when denoising an image is expected to take several seconds.

-After setting all necessary parameters for the filter, the changes must be commmitted by calling
+After setting all necessary parameters for the filter, the changes must be committed by calling

 ``` cpp
 void oidnCommitFilter(OIDNFilter filter);